Marchinner/JPong/README.md

 - [X] Add pause screen

+- [X] Add Language Selection

 - [ ] Improve the game mechanics so that it becomes more difficult with each hit of the ball on the paddle

-- [ ] Improve Main menu, game over screen, pause screen and UI buttons
+- [X] Improve Main menu, game over screen, pause screen and UI buttons

 - [ ] Add difficult levels for the Computer opponent